Exploring the best way for UAV visual localization under Low-altitude Multi-view Observation Condition: a Benchmark: AnyVisLoc Dataset

 \subsection{Data Characteristics}

-\begin{itemize} \item \textbf{Multi-altitude}: Our dataset covers low-altitude flight conditions from 30m to 300m (see \cref{fig:pitch_and_alt} and \cref{fig:AVL_dataset}). \item \textbf{Multi-view}: Our dataset covers common used pitch angle of UAV imaging from 20° to 90° (see \cref{fig:pitch_and_alt} and \cref{fig:AVL_dataset}). \item \textbf{Multi-scene}: Our dataset includes various scenes (see \cref{fig:AVL_dataset}), such as dense urban areas (e.g., cities, towns, country), typical landmark scenes (e.g., playground, museums, church), natural scenes (e.g., farmland and mountains), and mixed scenes (e.g., universities and park). \item \textbf{Multi-reference map}: Our dataset provides two types of 2.5D reference maps for different purposes (see \cref{fig:AVL_dataset}).
-The aerial map with high spatial resolution can be used for high-precision localization but needs pre-aerial photogrammetry.
+\begin{itemize} \item \textbf{Multi-altitude}: Our dataset covers low-altitude flight conditions from 30m to 300m (see \cref{fig:pitch_and_alt} and \cref{fig:AVL_dataset}). \item \textbf{Multi-view}: Our dataset covers pitch angle from 20° to 90° (see \cref{fig:pitch_and_alt} and \cref{fig:AVL_dataset}). \item \textbf{Multi-scene}: Our dataset includes various scenes (see \cref{fig:AVL_dataset}), such as dense urban areas (e.g., cities and towns), typical landmark scenes (e.g., playground, museums, church), natural scenes (e.g., farmland and mountains), and mixed scenes (e.g., universities and parks). \item \textbf{Multi-reference map}: Our dataset provides two types of 2.5D reference maps for different purposes (see \cref{fig:AVL_dataset}).
+The aerial map with high spatial resolution can be used for high-precision localization but requires prior aerial photogrammetry.
 The satellite map serves as an alternative when the aerial map is unavailable.

-\textbf{Overall}, our dataset can facilitate a comprehensive evaluation of current UAV AVL methods under Low-altitude Multi-view observation condition.
+\textbf{Overall}, our dataset can facilitate a comprehensive evaluation of current UAV AVL methods under low-altitude multi-view observation conditions.

 \end{itemize}